Posterolateral disc protrusion overview

 - Other external factors, such as alcohol abuse or smoking

-If you are considering surgery to treat your posterolateral disc protrusion, contact Laser Spine Institute to learn about our minimally invasive procedures, which are highly successful outpatient alternatives to traditional open back surgery.
+If you are considering surgery to treat your posterolateral disc protrusion, contact Laser Spine Institute to learn about our minimally invasive procedures, which are safer and effective alternatives to traditional open back surgery.^ We perform minimally invasive spine surgery using muscle-sparing techniques and a small incision.